CERT-CEA/DenyLocker/README.md

 # Overview
-Deploying Applocker in AllowList is a struggle.
+Deploying Applocker is tedious, especially in AllowList mode.
 But it provides so much value with its log, it would be absurd not to use it.
 That's why we developped DenyLocker.

-DenyLocker is designed to make the creation and maintenance of Applocker rules in DenyList as easy and practical as possible.
+DenyLocker is designed to make the creation and maintenance of Applocker rules in DenyList mode as easy and practical as possible.
 It only involves a few Powershell scripts.

-The main goal is to block virus, not a sneaky red-teamer by :
+[AaronLocker](https://github.com/microsoft/AaronLocker) can be used if you want to deploy Applocker in a more common but difficult manner.

+DenyLocker can be used in 4 steps :
+- Download the binaries you want to block or allow
+- Define your rule in a json config file
+- Execute DenyLocker
+- Import the resulting XML in a GPO

+Some configuration coule be for example :
-- blocking forbidden sofware in your company (Tor, remote access software etc.)
+- To block forbidden sofware in your company (Tor, remote access software etc.)
-- blocking any execution on removable devices : USB, ISO etc.
+- To block any execution on removable devices : USB, ISO etc.
+- To block any execution on path commonly used by malwares
-- logging every EXE, MSI, SCRIPT AND APPX/MSIX execution
+- To log every EXE, MSI, SCRIPT AND APPX/MSIX execution

+## Demo
+Check `Example\PowerShell_transcript.txt` for an execution.
+The resulting Applocker XML are in `Example\output`.

 # Requirements
 Powershell ActiveDirectory Module if you don't want to manually provide every object SID in your json file.
 Their SID can be automatically resolved based on their name.

-# Demo
-Check `Example\PowerShell_transcript.txt` for an execution.
-The resulting Applocker XML are in `Example\output`.
+Binaries that you want to block or allow must be downloaded in the `binaries` directory before executing DenyLocker.

-## Rules architecture
+# Rules architecture
 Let's say you want the following policy :
 - App1 and App2 are forbidden, except for some security groups : GroupA and GroupB
 - App3 is forbidden, with no exception